dsanz/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/themes/theme-development/bundling-resources/bundling-a-thumbnail-preview-into-your-theme.md

 # Creating a Thumbnail for Your Theme

-A theme's thumbnail is the visual representation of how the theme looks when it is deployed to a Site.
+A theme's thumbnail is the visual representation of how the theme looks when it is applied to a Site.
 The thumbnail is shown in the theme selection menu when you choose a theme for a Site's Public Pages.
 A custom theme with no thumbnail set has a placeholder image.

 ![A custom theme with a placeholder image.](./bundling-a-thumbnail-preview-into-your-theme/images/01.png)

 ## Adding the Thumbnail

-Follow these steps to create a thumbnail and apply it to your theme:
+Follow these steps to create a thumbnail and bundling it in your theme:

 1. Take a screenshot of your theme to use for the thumbnail.